Edward Kessler: Biography

 Much of his academic work has been examining scripture and exploring the significance for Jewish-Christian relations of sharing a sacred text.
 He has identified a common exegetical tradition, especially in the formative centuries.
 More recently his writings have focussed on the encounter with Islam and contemporary relations between the three Abrahamic faiths and implications for fostering a vibrant and open society.
 Kessler proposes approaches for managing difference, which he argues is vital in forming a positive identity as well as sustaining communities.
 In his discussion on covenantal theology, he argues for the creation of ‘theological space’ in which people of faith can affirm one another without losing their particularities of faith.

 Kessler also explores the tensions, positive as well as negative, between religion and civil society.
 At a lecture at the Brookings Institution in 2014, he argued that diplomats and policymakers need to be better trained in religion and belief, describing the contemporary religious landscape as a post-interfaith world.
 In 2019, at The Council for Religious and Life Stance Communities in Oslo, he argued that because religious monopolies are in decline, Christianity can no longer be portrayed as the dominant ‘host’ religion in Europe and a previously intrinsic relationship is being weakened - belonging to a minority is the norm.
+In his 2024 address upon receiving the Seelisberg Prize at the University of Salzburg he called for a redoubling of efforts to pursue genuine dialogue at a time of increasing polarisation.